Pittsburgh Assistance Center for Educators and Students

 Out-of-School Time Program Leadership Workshops and Presentations

 In the summer of 2016, PACES began offering presentations, training sessions, and workshops to out-of-school time program leaders, staff, and volunteers.
 These programs are aimed at adults who are not trained educators, but still work with students in educational out-of-school settings (such as tutoring, recreational programs, camps, etc.).
 Contact us if you are interested in learning more >>

-A new offering for Pitt's Future Educators of America student organization was provided in February 2016.
+PACES has led sessions for Pitt's Future Educators of America student organization and is open to leading sessions for other groups, as well.
 See how students responded to our past presentations >

 Stock the School